msghaleb/AzureMonitorHackathon/challenges/solution3.md

-# Challenge 3: Application Insights
+# Challenge 3: The Solution
+This page will take you step by step through solving challenge three.

+## Solution Steps:
 From the Visual Studio Server, navigate to `C:\eshoponweb\eShopOnWeb-master` and double-click on **eShopOnWeb.sln**